github-education-resources/guide/docs/index.md

 **If you already have a personal GitHub account, you can skip this step.**

-GitHub has two types of accounts: [personal and organization][user-accounts].
-To get started, you and each student/co-teacher will need to create a personal account.
+GitHub has two types of accounts: [personal user accounts and organization accounts][user-accounts].
+To get started, you and each student/co-teacher will need to [create a personal account][signup].
 Each individual user on GitHub should have exactly one personal account.
 There's no need to maintain a separate account just for teaching, we'll use an organization for that.

 It's totally free to create an account, so go ahead and [sign up][signup].

 ### 2. Create an organization for your class

-**You must be logged in to GitHub to create an organization account.**
+**You must be logged into your personal GitHub account in order to create an organization account.**

 A GitHub organization represents a group of people working together, like a company or an open-source project.
 In this case, we'll use an organization to represent your class in school.
 You can name your organization anything you like.
 A common convention is to use some combination of the school name and course number.
-If you intend to repeat the course you may want to include the semester or year in the name.
+If you intend to repeat the course, you may want to include the semester or year in the name.

 [Create an organization][org-signup] for your class.